tedneward/Research/content/platforms/jvm/specifications.md

 * JSR 356: Java API for WebSocket
 * JSR 353: Java API for JSON Processing
 * JSR 340: Java Servlet 3.1

-    Java Servlet technology lets you define HTTP-specific servlet classes.
-A servlet class extends the capabilities of servers that host applications accessed by way of a request-response programming model.
-Although servlets can respond to any type of request, they are commonly used to extend the applications hosted by web servers.

 * JSR 344: JavaServer Faces 2.2
 * JSR 341: Expression Language 3.0
 * JSR 245: JavaServer Pages 2.3